Practice like it's your last Performance. Perform like you never needed to Practice.

 Leader

-It is a pleasure to have Taylor Talbot promoted as a Leader of the PHC Majorettes & Drum Corps.
+Taylor Talbot is a refreshing face to have as a part of the Leaders Team.
 Taylor has shown her dedication and commitment to the group in many ways, and the Directors are confident in her ability to continue on as an integral part of the team.
 She has been a member since 2009 and in 2022 she was put in the position of Assistant Leader to work her way up to becoming a Full time Leader with the group.
 She can always be counted on to attend practices, fundraisers, and performances, and always goes the extra mile to assist where she can.

 We are excited to see what else Taylor can bring to the group in the coming years.